 In addition to exceptional wildlife watching and geological and ecological interpretation, our tour group spends time at lovely accommodations and enjoys delicious meals along the way … and of course, good company.

-- Spend time in two of Texas' three Sky Island mountain ranges
+- Visit two of Texas' three Sky Island mountain ranges

-- Look for the rare Colima Warbler on its only US breeding territory
+- Search for the rare Colima Warbler on its only US breeding territory

-- Witness the peak of migration — every day brings new arrivals!
+- Catch the peak of migration—every day brings new arrivals!

-- Traverse some of the most ruggedly beautiful roads in west Texas
+- Travel along some of the most ruggedly beautiful roads in west Texas

-- Gaze at the stunning stars in a premier dark sky region
+- Gaze up at the stunning stars in a premier dark sky region

-- Slow down and live life slowly, the “Texas Way”
+- Slow down and live life more slowly, the “Texas Way”

 Please plan to arrive in El Paso no later than 1:00 PM today.
 Your guide meets you at the airport; we plan to do some birding en route to Fort Davis and the Davis Mountains, so be sure your binoculars are handy and your shoes are good for walking.
 We drive east about two hours to Van Horn where we take a break and then continue to Balmorhea State Park, a lush oasis.
 The park is located at the northern end of the Davis Mountains.
 Here an artisan spring pours forth millions of gallons of water, encouraging the growth of tall trees and marsh vegetation.
 The park is a haven for migrating birds, with such beauties as Painted Buntings sometimes coming in to the feeders.
 We look for Bullock’s Oriole, Western Kingbird, Pied-billed Grebe, and two species of rare desert fish.
 As time permits, we continue a short way to one of the larger reservoirs in this area, Balmorhea Lake.
 Here we may find a variety of ducks and shorebirds, and with luck, a flock of magnificent White Pelican.